DEFRA/qa-test/README.md

 How we do quality assurance and testing in Defra (the UK's Department for Environment, Food and Rural Affairs).

-This is a holding page - we are trialling putting information on GitHub to help us work in the open.
+It is not yet complete and we are still testing out the format.
+Right now, we'd welcome any feedback on whether we should use [readme format](/accessibility) or [wiki format](/wiki/Accessibility).

 ## Guides